Chaired by the California Immigrant Policy Center

 Public benefits provide a safety net for Californians and are essential to helping families thrive.
 The best thing you can do is empower yourself with the facts.
 Tools like KeepYourBenefits.org (or TusBeneficiosPublicos.org) can help you assess whether public benefits could affect your immigration options.
 You can also seek trusted legal counsel from this directory of immigration legal service providers.

 CIPC proudly chairs the California Protecting Immigrant Families Coalition (CA PIF), in close coordination with the national Protecting Immigrant Families Campaign, which was formed to defend immigrants and refugees from the Trump administration’s expansion of the public charge rule.
 CA PIF is composed of over 75 organizations across the state, including grassroots community-based organizations, policy advocates, and service providers.

 Together, the CA PIF Coalition generated broad opposition to the expansion of public charge, resulting in the eventual removal of the 2019 public charge rule.
 The coalition has focused its efforts to work with advocates, community members, and state and local government agencies in California to help immigrants navigate decisions around using public benefits.
-Now that the 1999 field guidance on public charge is back in place, CA PIF will continue its efforts to educate immigrants on how to access available public benefits and advocate for a more inclusive safety net for all Californians.
+Now that the Biden administration’s 2022 public charge regulation is in effect, CA PIF will continue its efforts to educate immigrants on how to access available public benefits and advocate for a more inclusive safety net for all Californians.
 Want to join the CA PIF?
 Sign Up for our coalition email list.

 Help us continue CIPC’s groundbreaking work on behalf of immigrants and refugees in California.